LucasDesport/tiam-fr/docs/energy-sectors/supply/power-sector.md

 ### Bioenergy with and without CCS

+The techno-economic assumptions for bioenergy-fired plants, as summarized in Table 3, are based on data from Kang (2017).
+To account for the additional costs of integrating a carbon capture unit, we assume that the required effort is equivalent to that for coal-fired power plants.
+Therefore, we apply the same scaling factor used for coal (Table 4).

 Table 3: Techno-economic assumptions of bioenergy-fired power plants without CCS
 | Technology                          | CAPEX  | Fixed O&M | Variable O&M | Efficiency | Availability factor |
 | ----------------------------------- | ------ | --------- | ------------ | ---------- | ------------------- |